Spajker7/PiYouTube/README.md

 # Installation
 This project requires Java 1.8, Chrome(Chromium) and ChromeDriver.

-This is the fastest way to get Chromium and suitable ChromeDriver on Raspbian:
+This is the fastest way to get Chromium and suitable ChromeDriver on Raspbian **Stretch**:
 1) Add ```deb http://security.debian.org/debian-security stretch/updates main``` to ```/etc/apt/sources.list```
     ```
     sudo nano /etc/apt/sources.list